 Retrospective Soil Health Economic Calculator

-This Excel-based calculator was developed for conservationists to quantify the benefits and costs of soil health practice adoption experienced by “already soil health successful farmers.”
-AFT used this calculator to develop the partial budget analysis tables featured in the case studies.Learn More
+This Excel-based calculator was developed for ag conservation professionals to quantify the benefits and costs of soil health practice adoption experienced by “already soil health successful” row crop farmers and almond growers.
+AFT used this calculator to develop the partial budget analysis tables featured in the Retrospective Soil Health Case Studies.Learn More

-Case Study Methods: Five AFT staffers identified the “soil health successful farmers,” conducted the interviews, and wrote the case studies.
-Each farmer agreed to a 1.5-hour interview for the authors to attain information for the economic analysis and a 1.5-hour interview to attain information for the water quality and climate analyses.
-Data-collection forms were developed for the economic, water quality, and climate interviews.
+Case Study Methods: Multiple AFT staff and external partners identified the “soil health successful” producers, conducted the interviews, implemented the economic, water quality, and climate methods, and wrote the case studies.
+Each producer agreed to a 1.5-hour interview for the authors to attain information for the economic analysis and a 1.5-hour interview to attain information for the water quality and climate analyses.

-Review: Each case study underwent extensive review by NRCS economists, NRCS soil health specialists, and university economists.
+Review: Each AFT Retrospective Soil Health Case Study underwent extensive review by NRCS economists, NRCS soil health specialists, and university economists.
 The NTT and COMET-Farm data entry and results were also reviewed by NTT specialists at USDA Office of Environmental Markets and Tarleton State University and COMET specialists at Colorado State University.

-Tool Kit: AFT hopes that conservation partners at NRCS, Soil and Water Conservation Districts (SWCD), Extension, farm and environmental organizations, and watershed groups plus partners in the private sector (ag retailers, crop consultants, cover crop seed dealers, strip-till equipment providers, and corporations with supply chain sustainability goals, etc.) use these case studies with their farmer customers to help answer questions about the costs and benefits of adopting soil health practices.
+Tool Kit: AFT hopes that our fellow conservationists use the existing economic and environmental case studies and produce their own.
+Conservation partners at NRCS, Soil and Water Conservation Districts (SWCD), Extension, farm and environmental organizations, watershed groups ag retailers, crop consultants, cover crop seed dealers, strip-till equipment providers, and corporations with supply chain sustainability goals, etc. could use these case studies with their farmer customers as outreach and education materials to help answer questions about the costs and benefits of adopting soil health practices.
 To aid use of the existing case studies by our fellow conservationists in their own presentations to farmers at outreach and education events, in the Tool Kit we provide: (1) copies of the case studies formatted for professional printing (i.e., photos bleed to the edge of the page) and (2) PowerPoint slides providing talking points about the existing case studies.

-Below are recordings from a training at the 75th Soil and Water Conservation Society International Annual Conference that share methods and materials AFT developed for this project.
+Below are recordings from two trainings on: (1) producing a Row Crop Retrospective Soil Health Case Study using the Tool Kit at the 75th Soil and Water Conservation Society International Annual Conference and (2) producing an Almond Retrospective Soil Health Case Study using the Tool Kit for an AFT-Almond Board of California webinar for almond conservation professionals that walk through the methods and Tool Kit materials AFT developed for this project.

 AFT is grateful for the:

-- Farmers featured in each case study for sharing their soil health story with us and for sharing their time and their information
+- The producers featured in each case study for sharing their soil health story with us and for sharing their time and information

-- The AFT Staff Team for finding the farmers, interviewing them, inputting the economic, water quality, and climate data into the R-SHEC, NTT, and COMET-Farm tools, running the analyses, and writing the case studies: Justin Bodell (CA), Brian Brandt (OH), Emily Bruner (IL), Paul Lum (CA), and Aaron Ristow (NY)
+- The AFT Staff Team and external partners for finding the farmers, interviewing them, inputting the economic, water quality, and climate data into the R-SHEC, NTT, and COMET-Farm tools, running the analyses, and writing the case studies: Justin Bodell (CA), Brian Brandt (OH), Emily Bruner (IL), Paul Lum (CA), Aaron Ristow (NY), Ben Wiercinski (PA), Meg Greski (OK), Blane Stacey (OK), Maryanne Dantzler-Kyer (OK), and Michael Roots (CA).

 - The NRCS Conservation Innovation Grant (CIG) that made this work possible